 They are great to make during Christmas, with or without chocolate!

-At the end you will find my recipe for Amygdalota (No Bake Almond Cookies, with white chocolate)
+At the end you will find my recipe for Amygdalota (No Bake Almond Cookies, with chocolate)

 Chocolate Citrus Almond balls